 If using the dried porcini, rehydrate in 3/4 cup hot water for 30 minutes.
 Remove the mushrooms and give them a rough chop.
 Save the steeping liquid.

-If using canned or jarred artichoke hearts drain them, rinse them well, and then dry them.
-Place the hearts in a small pot in a single layer and pour over a couple tablespoons of olive oil and the chopped thyme.
-Cook on low for 20 to 30 minutes partly covered until soft.
+If using canned or jarred artichoke hearts, drain them, rinse them well, and then pat them dry.
+Place the hearts in a small pot in a single layer and pour over a couple of tablespoons of olive oil and the chopped thyme.
+Cook over low heat for 20 to 30 minutes, partially covered, until soft.
 Remove from heat and set aside to cool.

 Add all ingredients to a food processor or high-powered blender and blitz until very smooth.
 Pass the mixture through a fine mesh strainer to catch the small artichoke fibers.
-This step will take a few minutes but it’s worth it as it delivers an ultra-smooth flan.
+This step takes a few minutes, but it’s worth it, as it yields an ultra-smooth flan.

-If you like you can make a simple parmesan cream sauce to serve alongside your flans.
-One cup of half and half, one tablespoon corn starch, one-quarter cup grated parmesan or pecorino, salt and pepper with a pinch of nutmeg heated in heavy pot until it thickens.
-Optionally, add a couple tablespoons of the porcini liquid.
+If you like, you can make a simple Parmesan cream sauce to serve alongside your flans.
+One cup of half-and-half, one tablespoon of cornstarch, one-quarter cup of grated Parmesan or Pecorino Romano, salt and pepper, with a pinch of nutmeg, heated in a heavy pot until thickened.
+Optionally, add a couple of tablespoons of the porcini liquid.

 Serve with a charming ancient white wine from Campania or your favorite bubbly.